Let’s be honest.

 1. You Can Do A Lot With A Little

-When your money is tight, you start using more of what you have and buying less of what you don’t need.
+When you’re poor, you start using more of what you have and buying less of what you don’t need.

-You become used to making things cheaper at home – like laundry soap – for MUCH less than you’d buy at the grocery store.
+You become used to making things cheaper at home – like laundry soap – for cheaper than you’d buy at the grocery store.

-You start saving while you spend, by using cash back programs like ebates to getmoney back on things you’d normally buy anyway.
+You start saving while you spend, by using cash back programs like Rakuten.

 No WiFi means camping inside Starbucks until they close, then when they close…camp outside.
 Why not?